 Always run

-npx astro sync— After any schema change, regenerate types to keep TypeScript happy.
+npx astro sync— After any schema change, regenerate types to keep TypeScript and editor tooling in sync.

 Next Steps